nnugy-21/TensorFlow_Sign_Language_Detection/README.md

 ## Preparing Dataset

 ### Step 1.
 Collecting Images
 We collect images using our own android mobile devices, since we will use our model on android mobile device.
-You need to make sure that the dataset that you want to use, will similiar or represent the image where your model will be deployed.
+You need to make sure that the dataset that you want to use will represent the image where your model will be deployed.

 ### Step 2.
 Labeling Images
 Since it is an object detection model, we need to create bounding boxes and label our image, which is a lot easier if you use Google Cloud Platform.
 Here you'll use the same dataset as the AutoML quickstart you can find more detail about how to prepare your dataset [here](https://cloud.google.com/vision/automl/object-detection/docs/edge-quickstart#preparing_a_dataset).<br>